BR0kEN-/cikit/docs/_documentation/project/cmf-integration/README.md

     - The file must be a TAR archive and contain a directory inside since will be processed using `tar` command with the `--strip-components=1` option.
     {: .notice--info}
 - Create the `all` directory inside of previously created (`cmf/symfony`).
 There will live common configurations for a CMF.
   - Add the `APPLICATION_CONFIG.yml` inside.
-It must contain the path to a settings (i.e. `settings: app/config/config.yml`) file and everything else you want to put into the main [config.yml](https://github.com/BR0kEN-/cikit/blob/master/cmf/all/.cikit/config.yml#L5).
+It must contain the path to a settings file (i.e. `settings: app/config/config.yml`) and everything else you want to put into the main [config.yml](https://github.com/BR0kEN-/cikit/blob/master/cmf/all/.cikit/config.yml#L5).
   - Add the `index.php` inside with just an include of the application, `<?php require_once 'web/app.php';`.
   - Add the `tasks/reinstall/modes/full.yml` inside and describe the logic for reinstalling your application.
   - Add the `tasks/sniffers/main.yml` inside and describe the logic for additional code sniffs.
   - Add the `vars/environments/default.yml` inside and put there all the variables for local/development environment of your application.
-You may also create as much as needed files for different environments (i.e. `demo.yml`) and build those using `cikit reinstall --env=demo` or something like that.
+You may also create as much as needed files for different environments (i.e. `demo.yml`) and build those using `cikit reinstall --env=demo`.
   - Add the `vars/tests.yml` inside.
     ```yaml
     ---